mudasobwa/mudasobwa.github.io/_posts/2018-02-20-why-immutability-rules.md

 allocate the memory _50 times_.

 That is very significant.
 If you still think it is not, let me restate:
-_immutability grants caching of everything for free._
+_immutability grants caching of everything for free._ This is an immortal cache that does not require invalidation for the application lifetime.

 ---